Sienci-Labs/Resources/gsender/gs-installation.md

 ![](/_images/_gsender/_install/gs_in_updater.jpg){.aligncenter .size-full}

-**Note:** If you are upgrading to a new version or gSender, or downgrading to an older version, and you run into problems trying to get it to open or run, you’ll want to find a file called “**.sender_rc**” and rename it.
-This will allow gSender to generate a new version and clean up any errors you may be encountering.
-It also allows you to recover your old Start/Stop events and macros from the file in the future if needed.
+**If you upgrade to a new version, or downgrade to an older version, and gSender won't open or run (blank screen):**
+You’ll want to find a file called “**.sender_rc**” and rename it so gSender can generate a new version without errors.
+Sometimes you might also want to delete the “**.sienci-sessions**” folder too.

 - For Windows: the file can usually be found on your hard drive, at: **C:/users/{your username}/.sender_rc**.
 Rename it to whatever you like, like “**.sender_rc_old**”, then try to reinstall gSender again.
 ![](/_images/_gsender/_install/gs_in_update-senderrc.jpg){.aligncenter .size-medium}